Shyamal-Shah/system-design/LLD_Problems/Games/TicTacToe/README.md

 ## Solution Design

-Find the detailed design in the [Solution](./Solution/README.md) file.
+Find the detailed design in the [Solution](./Solution/README.md) file and the TypeScript implementation in [Solution/src](./Solution/src/).